1bberto/Mellon.ConfigServer/readme.md

 }
 ```

-*Spring.Application.Name* = application's name needs to be the same as stored on the repository where the config is stored, ill get there in a minute don't worry
+* *Spring.Application.Name* = application's name needs to be the same as stored on the repository where the config is stored, ill get there in a minute don't worry
-*Spring.Cloud.Config.Uri* = this is the spring cloud url
+* *Spring.Cloud.Config.Uri* = this is the spring cloud url
-*Spring.Cloud.Config.FailFast* = if set to true the application will not start up if the config server is not found
+* *Spring.Cloud.Config.FailFast* = if set to true the application will not start up if the config server is not found

 ### Storing the configuration and Settings

-As you might have realised the configurations and settings are inside another repository (Config-Repository)[https://github.com/1bberto/Mellon.ConfigServer.Configs]
+As you might have realised the configurations and settings are inside another repository [Config-Repository](https://github.com/1bberto/Mellon.ConfigServer.Configs)

-Within this condig you will find the fallowing structure
+Within this config you will find the fallowing structure

 ![image](https://user-images.githubusercontent.com/3129978/150923013-a1133d9a-ee45-4a21-9aab-0bba5fb4e0c1.png)

 the spring cloud config works using layers, and this is the hierarchy:
 * first it will loads the configuration on the file *application.yml*
 * then [Spring.Application.Name].yml if exists
+* then [Spring.Application.Name]-[profile].yml
-* then [Spring.Application.Name]-[profile].yml, which in your case for the Sample.csproj is set to Development, you can change it on the file /tests/Properties/launchSettings.json changing the `ASPNETCORE_ENVIRONMENT`
+ * profile in this case is set as "Development", you can change it on the file /tests/Properties/launchSettings.json changing the `ASPNETCORE_ENVIRONMENT`

 if we change the `ASPNETCORE_ENVIRONMENT` to *Production* and run the api the new response on the *https://localhost:7180* endpoint will be